ufosc/cli-workshop/3-pipe-and-combine/PIPE_COMBINING.md

 ## Redirecting output

 Lets redirect output from standard out and standard error.
-Bash/ZSH/most shells will let you redirect the output to different filedescriptors to different commands or even files.
+Bash/ZSH/most shells will let you redirect the output to different file descriptors to different commands or even files.

 Lets first just run generate.py